AbdaalHassan/AbdaalHassan/README.md

 # Abdaal Hassan - Fullstack Developer

 Welcome to my GitHub profile!
-I'm Abdaal Hassan, a graduate from the University of Gujrat (UOG), currently working as a Fullstack Developer at CodeTuple.
+I'm Abdaal Hassan, a graduate from the University of Gujrat (UOG), currently working as a Fullstack Developer at webBugs.
 I specialize in building web applications with a focus on node (express.js) for backend development and JavaScript (React & Vue.js) for frontend development.

 ## About Me